-If the Compression Type integer of a Channel Block is 0x5A4201000000 (Zebra), a Zebra Compression Stream immediately follows the Compression Type integer, after which the end-of-channel-block marker follows the Zebra Compression Stream.
+If the Compression Type integer of a Channel Block is 0x5A4201010000 (Zebra), a Zebra Compression Stream immediately follows the Compression Type integer, after which the end-of-channel-block marker follows the Zebra Compression Stream.

-Zebra is a simple lossless compression scheme we pieced together for lossless compression of floating point numbers.
-It consists of splitting up floating point number samples into bytes, and storing the corresponding bytes of the different samples together: the most significant byte of all the samples are stored together, the next most significant byte of the samples are stored together, etc.
+Zebra is a simple lossless compression scheme for compressing floating point or integer numbers.
+It consists of splitting up number samples into bytes, and storing the corresponding bytes of the different samples together: the most significant byte of all the samples are stored together, the next most significant byte of the samples are stored together, etc.